The Rose Bay to Watsons Bay walk is one of the most scenic coastal walking tracks in Sydney Harbour National Park.

 The trail takes you into bushland along the coastline with secluded beaches and great views across the Sydney Harbour.

-It always amazes me how lucky we are that we get to enjoy these beautiful natural landscapes so close to the city.
+It’s a good reminder how lucky we are that we get to enjoy these beautiful natural landscapes so close to the city.

 Keep following the trail towards the north, and Queens beach is soon followed by Tingara beach and Milk beach.
 These beaches are so small and secluded that you’ll feel like you’ve ended up in some sort of tropical paradise.